 My writing has always been about what is deepest within us – the liberation of it, the revelation of God through it.
-I think that my current writing on narcissism is deeply connected to this, but it’s so hard for me because it’s about the absence of this deep connection and the damage that causes.
+I think that my latest work on narcissism is deeply connected to this, but it’s so hard for me because it’s about the absence of this deep connection and the damage that causes.
 When people live from an illusory self – whether that looks like an angry addict or a manipulative narcissist or a spiritual optimist – they are living a counterfeit life.
 The profound tragedy is that they are somehow cut off from the deep wellspring of the heart, the ever-present intimacy of Love.
 We swim in cultural waters that reward this cutoff.
-I’ve never seen anyone reconnect without a fierce intention to do so, and a commitment to practices of vulnerable community and contemplative kenosis.
+I’ve never seen anyone reconnect without a fierce intention to do so.
 My life’s commitment is to this reconnection, and it’s grounded in the Augustinian truth that God never, ever leaves us – it’s we that leave.
 God’s always up for your return, ready to welcome, eager to engage the hard work of dying and rising into freedom.
 My books, each in their own way, point to this.
-Leaving Egypt is about going on this journey through it’s challenging stages.
-Toughest People is about psychological obstacles to this union.
-Wholeheartedness is about enlargening our imagination for and practices of oneness and worthiness in Jesus.
-Falling into Goodness is about simply becoming present to what’s already, unfathomably yours.
-I hope they can be helpful guides on your journey.
+I hope my books can be helpful guides on your journey.

 Leaving Egypt: Finding God in the Wilderness Places

 The Israelites’ liberation from Egypt and journey to the promised land is one the Bible’s most compelling stories a breathtaking account of competing wills, freedom and slavery, faith and doubt.